Table of Contents

 Keeping up with timely EU MDR updates is crucial for medical device companies, enabling them to ensure adherence to the set of regulations that govern the marketing and sale of medical device products in the European Economic area.

-This article, authored by Kolabtree freelance Aditi Kandlur, elaborates on the MDR updates you need to keep an eye on as we traverse 2022.
+This article, authored by Kolabtree’s freelance scientist Aditi Kandlur, elaborates on the MDR updates you need to keep an eye on as we traverse 2022.
 Aditi is a molecular biologist with a passion for writing and changing the world one step at a time.
 She can be contacted on Kolabtree for freelance projects related to medical writing, molecular biology and behavioural neuroscience.

 Across the world, the medical devices and medtech sectors of industries aim to place high-quality products capable of delivering quality healthcare to patients.
 However, attaining such a status of high quality requires companies to invest their resources into strategic planning, research and development, engineering and compliance with regulatory standards.